sophiaburnett/sophiaburnett.github.io/publications.md

 Layout: Page

 ---
-[PREPRINT]Reflective function impairment and concretism in online self-representation of Anorexia Nervosa sufferers.
+Reflective function impairment and concretism in online self-representation of Anorexia Nervosa sufferers.
 <a>https://psyarxiv.com/hc4vq/</a>